Meteor-Community-Packages/meteor-autoform/README.md

 decide to override an input type.

-*Unlike document modifications made in "before hooks", modifications made in the `formToDoc` and `docToForm` hooks are made every time the form is validated, which could happen a couple times per second on the client, depending on validation mode.
+*Unlike document modifications made in "before hooks", modifications made in the `formToDoc` hooks are made every time the form is validated, which could happen a couple times per second on the client, depending on validation mode.
 The other hooks are run only right before the corresponding submission actions, as their names imply.*